MESH-Research/orcid-data-block/README.md

 4. Run this command to copy the Docker configuration file:
     * `cp docker-compose.yml.sample docker-compose.yml`
     * Optionally, uncomment the code in `docker-compose.yml` to enable a persistent database
+5. If using Docker Desktop, open it
-5. Run Docker `docker-compose up --detach`
+6. Run this command `docker-compose up --detach`

 ## Wordpress Debugging